 The Statement of Net Position and the Statement of Activities display information about the reporting government as a whole.
-They include all funds of the reporting entity except for fiduciary funds.
+They include all funds of the reporting entity.
 The statements distinguish between governmental and business type activities, when applicable.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange revenues.
 Business type activities are financed in whole or in part by fees charged to external parties for goods or services.